Jibbedi/react-wizard-primitive/README.md

 Out of the box react-wizard-primitive supports an opt-in routing via hash.

-In order to use it, you need to specify a routeTitle in the getStep call or pass it as a prop to the _WizardStep_.
+In order to use it, you need to specify a routeTitle in the getStep call or pass it as a prop to the _WizardStep_ or _useWizardStep_ hook.
 The routeTitle will be used as the hash.

 If no routeTitle is provided, react-wizard-primitive won't make any changes to the URL.